-Future Faculty Partners have been formally recognized by the Teaching Academy as having demonstrated a deep interest in and commitment to higher education, and a willingness to commit to at least one year of active involvement in the Teaching Academy.
+FFPs (Future Faculty Partners) have been formally recognized by the Teaching Academy as having demonstrated a deep interest in and commitment to higher education, and a willingness to commit to at least one year of active involvement in the Teaching Academy.
 They have at least one-year residence status on the UW-Madison campus, and three semesters of teaching experience with demonstrated teaching excellence.

-Academy Award Winners are fellows who have continued to demonstrate sustained excellence in Teaching and Learning on the UW–Madison campus for 10 years or more, and have been chosen by their peers to receive an award from the Teaching Academy.
+DISTINGUISHED MEMBERS are Fellows and FFPs who have continued to demonstrate sustained excellence in Teaching and Learning on the UW–Madison campus, and have been chosen by their peers to receive an award from the Teaching Academy.

 For more information on UW Teaching Academy history and origins, please see our 1998-2002 history and strategic plan.